2025 New York City Democratic mayoral primary: Mamdani's political base

 Following the election, the term "Commie Corridor" was popularized by political analyst Michael Lange to describe the geography of Mamdani's leftist base.
 The region consists of neighborhoods in western Queens and northern Brooklyn, including Astoria, Long Island City, Sunnyside, Greenpoint, Williamsburg, East Williamsburg, Fort Greene, and Clinton Hill.
 Lange has stated that the election expanded the corridor to include Ridgewood, Woodhaven, Bushwick, Cypress Hills, and Bedford–Stuyvesant.
 The gentrified neighborhoods are largely young, white and Latino, upper-middle class, college-educated renters.
 The corridor has a "bohemian culture similar to that of college towns".
 In these neighborhoods, Mamdani's margin over Andrew Cuomo reached as high as 52 points.
 Cynthia Nixon carried the area in the 2018 New York gubernatorial election.
-Mamdani notably performed well in areas outside the region, an improvement over past progressives.
+Mamdani, however, also performed well in areas outside the region, an improvement over past progressives.

-Writer Michael Lind, in The Telegraph, framed Mamdani's win as a conflict between metropolitan professionals in the corridor and the metropolitan rich.
+Writer Michael Lind in The Telegraph framed Mamdani's win as a conflict between metropolitan professionals in the corridor and the metropolitan rich.
 He said that professionals, priced out of Manhattan, envied the rich and their servants.
 The Wall Street Journal said that Mamdani's base in the area were "downwardly mobile millennials" who felt they were worse-off than their parents.
-Mamdani performed best among both Gen Z and Millennial voters.
+Mamdani performed best among both Generation Z and Millennial voters.